See how easy it is to make Dutch Oven Brownies on your next camping trip. This eggless brownie recipe can be made at home too.

 We really like to make easy recipes.
 We have made Dutch Oven Dump Cake and Chocolate Cake using a cake mix and a soda.
 This recipe was an experiment to see if the same technique would work with a brownie mix.

 This brownie recipe only requires three ingredients.
 You could skip the chocolate chips, but your camping brownies will be much more cake-like and not fudgy.
-You could also try other brownie mix add-ins such as candy or mini marshmallows.
+Try other brownie mix add-ins, such as candy or mini marshmallows.

 Other easy Dutch Oven Desserts include Cherry Chocolate Lava Cake, Lemon Blueberry Dump Cake, Cinnamon Apple Cake, Dutch Oven Chocolate Peanut Butter Cup Cake, and Turtle Dump Cake.